Whether you’re gaming on a console or a PC, there’s no arguing that a good gaming TV is essential in providing an

 One can never go wrong with choosing a Samsung unit, especially the QN32Q50RAFXZA.
-This 32-inch OLED display packs impressive 4K capabilities which is ideal if your hardware can push 60 frames per second at the said resolution.
+This 32-inch QLED display packs impressive 4K capabilities which is ideal if your hardware can push 60 frames per second at the said resolution.
 You wouldn’t want to miss out on the buttery-smooth gaming experience, right?

-Apart from that, the TV has a relatively low response time – about 5 ms – so you won’t have to worry about ghosting occurring.
-Input lag is very low as well, allowing you to execute super-accurate quickscopes, which depend largely on your reflexes to pull off.
+Apart from that, this is a low response time tv – about 5 ms – so you won’t have to worry about ghosting occurring.
+Input lag is very low as well, allowing you to execute super-accurate quick scopes, which depend largely on your reflexes to pull off.

 It has 3 HDMI ports – plenty enough for your console or PC’s output requirements – along with USB, audio, and other wireless connectivity options.
 All things considered, the Samsung QN32Q50RAFXZA is a great choice for your gaming needs, with its 4K capability being the main selling point.

 One of the most highly-sought out gaming TVs of late is the Vizio D32X-D1.
 Not only does it come at an affordable price, but it also provides great quality and performance for a lesser-known brand.
 It packs a 1080p resolution screen which is more than enough for most gaming needs.

 Image quality is rich and vivid, bringing out the colors of your game and allowing certain elements to stand out on dark backgrounds – useful for spotting enemies or locating secluded locations and items in games.
 It also has good contrast between light and dark colors, with the ability to reproduce deeper blacks versus conventional offerings.
 This is possible due to the combination of the high native contrast ratio, full-array backlighting, and the utilization of local dimming zones.